Matt Wallner Player Props: Twins vs. Mariners

-Matt Wallner -- 0-for-2 in his most recent game -- will be in action for the Minnesota Twins against the Seattle Mariners, with Luis Castillo on the hill, on July 19 at 9:40 PM ET.
+The Minnesota Twins and Matt Wallner, who went 0-for-4 last time out, take on George Kirby and the Seattle Mariners at T-Mobile Park, Thursday at 3:40 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Mariners.
+He had a hitless performance in his most recent game (0-for-4) against the Mariners.

 Matt Wallner Game Info & Props vs. the Mariners